ComputationalSystemsBiology/ExoProfiler/README.md

 >
 > Stephan R. Starick*, Jonas Ibn-Salem*, Marcel Jurk, Céline Hernandez, Michael I. Love, Ho-Ryun Chung, Martin Vingron, Morgane Thomas-Chollier#, Sebastiaan H. Meijsing# **ChIP-exo signal associated with DNA-binding motifs provides structural and functional insights into the genomic binding of cooperating transcription factors.**, submitted
 >

+>
+> Would you be willing to reproduce figures appearing in the article, please have a look at ExoProfiler/data/README.md which describes where to download data and how to re-execute the pipeline.
+>

 Table of Content
 ------------------------------------------------------------------------